-Essay #1, 15%: Self-reflective essay due at the conference with me at the beginning of the semester, January 29-February 13.
-"What kind of writer am I?
+Essay #1: Self-reflective essay, 15%.
+Due at the conference with me at the beginning of the semester, September 3, 4, 8, 15, 17: "What kind of writer am I?
 What are my strengths and weaknesses?"
-4-5 page essay + an additional page that lists strengths and weaknesses.
+4-5 page essay + an additional page that is a list that you generated noting your strengths and weaknesses as a writer (that list is the basis for the essay that you write).